 In a disaster, water supplies may be cut off or contaminated.
 Store enough water for everyone in your family to last for at least three days (10 days is optimal).

-- Boil -bring to a rolling boil and maintain for 3-5 minutes.
+Boil -bring to a rolling boil and maintain for 3 to 5 minutes.
 After the water cools, pour it back and forth between two clean containers to add oxygen back; this will improve its taste.

-- Disinfect -If the water is clear, add 8 drops (1/8 teaspoon) of bleach per gallon of water.
+Disinfect -If the water is clear, add 8 drops (1/8 teaspoon) of bleach per gallon of water.
 If it is cloudy, add 16 drops (1/4 teaspoon) per gallon.
 Make sure you are using regular bleach - 5.25% percent sodium hypochlorite - rather than the "ultra" or "color safe" bleaches.
 Shake or stir, then let stand 30 minutes.
-A slight chlorine taste and smell is normal.
+A slight chlorine taste and the smell is normal.